ibm-cloud-docs/log-analysis/service-connection.md

 The API endpoint is required for LogDNA agent authentication.
 The LogDNA agent gets a token that you can use to send logs to the ingestion endpoint.

-If you configure the LogDNA agent to connect to the logging instance through the private network, open a support ticket to request the private IP addresses that you must enable in your firewall.
+If you configure the LogDNA agent to connect to the logging instance through the **private network**, open a support ticket to request the private IP addresses that you must enable in your firewall.
 For information about opening an IBM support ticket, see [Getting support](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support).
 {: important}